Miszczo/CampAlyze/.ai/db-plan.md

   organization_id IN (
     SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
   )
-);
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

-CREATE POLICY "Editors and admins can insert campaigns" ON campaigns FOR INSERT
+CREATE POLICY "Organization editors/admins can manage campaigns" ON campaigns FOR ALL
+USING (
+  organization_id IN (
+    SELECT organization_id FROM user_organizations WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
+  )
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email )
 WITH CHECK (
   organization_id IN (
-    SELECT organization_id FROM user_organizations
-    WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
+    SELECT organization_id FROM user_organizations WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
   )
-);
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

+-- Polityka dla metrics
-CREATE POLICY "Editors and admins can update campaigns" ON campaigns FOR UPDATE
+CREATE POLICY "Users can view metrics for campaigns in their organizations" ON metrics FOR SELECT
 USING (
+  campaign_id IN (
+    SELECT c.id FROM campaigns c WHERE c.organization_id IN (
+      SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
+    )
+  )
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

+CREATE POLICY "System/Backend can insert metrics"
+ON metrics FOR INSERT
+WITH CHECK ( auth.role() = 'service_role' ); -- Only backend/service role can insert raw metrics

+-- Polityka dla imports
+CREATE POLICY "Users can manage imports in their organizations" ON imports FOR ALL
+USING (
   organization_id IN (
-    SELECT organization_id FROM user_organizations
-    WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
+    SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
   )
-);
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email )
+WITH CHECK (
+  organization_id IN (
+    SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
+  )
+  AND user_id = auth.uid() -- User can only manage their own imports
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

--- Polityka dla metrics
+-- Polityka dla campaign_changes
-CREATE POLICY "Users can view metrics in their organizations" ON metrics FOR SELECT
+CREATE POLICY "Users can view changes for campaigns in their organizations" ON campaign_changes FOR SELECT
 USING (
   campaign_id IN (
-    SELECT c.id FROM campaigns c
+    SELECT c.id FROM campaigns c WHERE c.organization_id IN (
-    JOIN user_organizations uo ON c.organization_id = uo.organization_id
-    WHERE uo.user_id = auth.uid()
+      SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
     )
-);
+  )
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

-CREATE POLICY "Editors and admins can insert metrics" ON metrics FOR INSERT
+CREATE POLICY "Organization editors/admins can manage campaign changes" ON campaign_changes FOR ALL
+USING (
+  campaign_id IN (
+    SELECT c.id FROM campaigns c WHERE c.organization_id IN (
+      SELECT organization_id FROM user_organizations WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
+    )
+  )
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email )
 WITH CHECK (
   campaign_id IN (
-    SELECT c.id FROM campaigns c
+    SELECT c.id FROM campaigns c WHERE c.organization_id IN (
-    JOIN user_organizations uo ON c.organization_id = uo.organization_id
-    WHERE uo.user_id = auth.uid() AND uo.role IN ('admin', 'editor')
+      SELECT organization_id FROM user_organizations WHERE user_id = auth.uid() AND role IN ('admin', 'editor')
     )
-);
+  )
+  AND user_id = auth.uid() -- User can only manage changes they created?
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

+-- Polityka dla ai_insights
+CREATE POLICY "Users can view insights for their organizations" ON ai_insights FOR SELECT
+USING (
+  organization_id IN (
+    SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()
+  )
+  AND auth.email_confirmed_at IS NOT NULL -- Require verified email );

+CREATE POLICY "System/Backend can manage AI insights" ON ai_insights FOR ALL
+USING ( auth.role() = 'service_role' ) -- Only backend/service role
+WITH CHECK ( auth.role() = 'service_role' );

--- Polityki podobne dla pozostałych tabel
+-- Polityka dla user_preferences
+CREATE POLICY "Users can manage their own preferences" ON user_preferences FOR ALL
+USING ( user_id = auth.uid() )
+WITH CHECK ( user_id = auth.uid() );

+-- RLS Policy to Block Login (Conceptual - Implemented in backend logic) -- Supabase Auth login endpoint needs custom logic (e.g., via Edge Function hook or backend checks) -- to verify 'failed_login_count' and 'locked_until' from user_metadata.
+-- 1. Before attempting Supabase signIn: Fetch user metadata using service role key.
+-- 2. Check if raw_user_meta_data->>'failed_login_count'::integer >= 5 AND raw_user_meta_data->>'locked_until'::timestamptz > NOW().
+-- 3. If locked, return 403 Forbidden.
+-- 4. If login fails: Increment 'failed_login_count'.
+If count reaches 5, set 'locked_until' = NOW() + interval '15 minutes'.
+Update metadata.
+-- 5. If login succeeds: Reset 'failed_login_count' to 0, set 'locked_until' to null.
+Update metadata.
 ```

 ## 6. Funkcje i wyzwalacze